geminilabs/site-reviews-v2/readme.txt

 = 2.11.0 (2018-) =
 - [feature] Added an autocomplete searchbox in the Assigned To metabox.
+- Added a default subject to the mailto link in the details metabox
 - Changed author name default to "Anonymous"
 - Fixed internal IP detection